matthewjohnston4/TwitchListOverlay/README.md

 All these subcommands can vary based on the value of `commandNameBase` in `config-general.js`:

+### List and title commands:

+* **Creating a new list:**
-* `!list:new <title>` creates a new list with the specified title.
+   `!list:new <title>` creates a new list with the specified title.
 Overwrites any stored list.
+* **Deleting and hiding the list:**
+   `!list:delete` deletes all content from the overlay and hides it — you may want to just hide it with `!list:hide` as below.
+* **Hiding the overlay:**
+   `!list:hide` hides the overlay, but retains all of the entered items and titles.
+Useful if you want to come back to the same list later in a stream.
+* **Showing the overlay:**
+   `!list:show` shows the overlay, if it was previously hidden, with any previous values for title and items retained.
+* **Changing list title:**
+   `!list:title <title>` sets a new title for the list using the specified text.

+### Item commands:

+* **Adding a new item:**
-* `!list:add <text>` adds an item to the list with the specified text.
+   `!list:add <text>` adds an item to the list with the specified text.
+* **Marking an item as complete:**
-* `!list:complete <itemNumber>` completes an item using its numbered position in the list (this number is 1-based, not array-like 0-based).
+   `!list:complete <itemNumber>` completes an item using its numbered position in the list (just count its position, this is not 0-indexed like an array).
-* `!list:delete` deletes all content from the overlay and hides it — you may want to just hide it with `!list:hide` as below.
+* **Removing a specific item:**
-* `!list:remove <identifier>` removes an item from the list, by specifying some identifier.
+   `!list:remove <identifier>` removes an item from the list, by specifying some identifier.
 The default identifier is to type the exact string of text of the item you want to remove, but you can customise this as shown below (in "Handler Options").
+* **Removing all items without hiding list:**
-* `!list:clear` or `!list:empty` empties a list of all items, while keeping the title and leaving the overlay active.
+   `!list:clear` or `!list:empty` empties a list of all items, while keeping the title and leaving the overlay active.
-* `!list:title <title>` sets a new title for the list using the specified text.
-* `!list:hide` hides the overlay, but retains all of the entered items and titles.
-Useful if you want to come back to the same list later in a stream.
-* `!list:show` shows the overlay, if it was previously hidden, with any previous values for title and items retained.

 ### Advanced commands

 * `!list:removeIndex <itemNumber>` removes an item from the list, by specifying a 1-based index.
 * `!list:addSilent <text>` adds an item to the list with the specified text, but doesn't 'show' the overlay if it is hidden.

+**Some notes about usage:** the list of items, and the title, are stored locally by your browser, and _will not clear_ by themselves.
+This can be very useful, if you want to retain a list over multiple streams, but if you can't remember whether you had a previous list, and want to start afresh, remember to use `!list:new` instead of `add` or `show`.

 ## Customising